ivandfx/DFXWinTweaks/README.md

 Made for Windows 10 and Windows 11 (some options are only supported by Windows 10)

-Starting on version 1.6, DFX Tweaker will have language options.
+Since version 1.6, DFX Tweaker has language options.
 Older releases are only in Spanish.

 |Current|Info|-|Coming soon|Info|Status|
 |---|---|---|---|---|---|